aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 ```

 Those commands created the following:
-1. `EC2NodeClass` and `NodePool` named `soci-snapshotter` for using SOCI snapshotter parallel pull/unpack mode with customized `blockDeviceMappings` for increased I/O and storage size.
+1. `EC2NodeClass` and `NodePool` named `soci-snapshotter` for using SOCI snapshotter parallel pull/unpack mode with customized `blockDeviceMappings` for increased I/O and storage size on Amazon Linux 2023.
+2. `EC2NodeClass` and `NodePool` named `soci-snapshotter-br` for using SOCI snapshotter parallel pull/unpack mode with customized `blockDeviceMappings` for increased I/O and storage size on Bottlerocket.
-2. `EC2NodeClass` and `NodePool` named `non-soci-snapshotter` for using default containerd implementation with customized `blockDeviceMappings` for increased I/O and storage size.
+3. `EC2NodeClass` and `NodePool` named `non-soci-snapshotter` for using default containerd implementation with customized `blockDeviceMappings` for increased I/O and storage size.
-3. Kubernetes `Deployment` named `vllm` that uses the `non-soci-snapshotter` `NodePool`
 4. Kubernetes `Deployment` named `vllm-soci` that uses the `soci-snapshotter` `NodePool`
+5. Kubernetes `Deployment` named `vllm-soci-br` that uses the `soci-snapshotter-br` `NodePool`
+6. Kubernetes `Deployment` named `vllm` that uses the `non-soci-snapshotter` `NodePool`

 > ***NOTE***: For our example both deployments will request instances that have network and ebs bandwidth greater than 8000 Mbps by using `nodeAffinity` in order to eliminate network and storage I/O bottlenecks to demonstrate SOCI parallel mode capabilities.
 ```